MohitaPrabhakar/Mq3Sensor/index.md

 # Strike
+ During the Strike,I got my parts within 2 weeks and I started working on setting up the Raspberry Pi and installing raspbian on it.
+Also I did watch the Soldering tutorials online and sent the gerber files to Prototype lab department for printing the Board.

+Once PCB board was made after 3 business days, I soldered it with the help of a technician and got the LED blinked

 ## PCB Soldered:
-I sent my PCB file to Humber Prototype Lab and in 3 business days I got my PCB BOARD ready.
 <br>
 <img src="https://github.com/MohitaPrabhakar/Mq3Sensor/blob/master/mepcb.jpg" alt="mepcb.jpg">
 <br>